franko/gsl-shell/doc/user-manual/graphics.rst

 .. figure:: simpler-example-2.png

-As you can see we have used the 'stroke' trasnformation and we have provided two parameters: 'width' and 'cap' to specify of the stroke should be done.
+As you can see we have used the 'stroke' transformation and we have provided two parameters: 'width' and 'cap' to specify of the stroke should be done.

 Now, to continue our example, let us suppose that we want to plot a dashed line just one pixel thick.
 In this case we have to cascade two transformations, the 'dash' transformation and the 'stroke' transformation.
 It can be done as follows::